envoyproxy/gateway/docs/v0.5.0/user/proxy-observability.md

 # Proxy Observability

-Envoy Gateway provide observability for the ControlPlane and the underlying EnvoyProxy instances.
+Envoy Gateway provides observability for the ControlPlane and the underlying EnvoyProxy instances.
 This guide show you how to config proxy observability, includes metrics, logs, and traces.

 ## Prerequisites